jahinzee/theouchteam/README.md

 ```

 # Usage
+The config.ini file contains items which will be read by the ouch_server and ouch_client as the host and port used to establish a connection.
+The port which the application listens on can be changed by the user if a different listening address or port is desired.

 Start an instance of *ouch_server.py* first using python.
 If `debug` is passed as a command line argument, the console output will be in debugging mode as opposed to printing the orderbook once every second.
 ```